-Leader's actions or impact of leader's actions relevant to this indicator are evident but are inconsistent or of insufficient scope or proficiency.
+Improvement: Leader's actions or impact of leader's

-The leader creates and supports high academic expectations by setting clear expectations for student academics, but is inconsistent or occasionally fails to hold all students to these expectations.
+actions relevant to this indicator are evident but are inconsistent or of insufficient scope or proficiency.
+The leader creates and supports high academic expectations by setting clear expectations for student expectations for student academics, but is inconsistent or occasionally fails to hold all students to these expectations.